 We went to Kerala, the cradle of Ayurveda, for an Ayurvedic cure.
 Three weeks of total immersion in a specialised centre: Somatheeram Ayurvedic Health Resort.

-After a 12-hour flight, we are plunged into a peaceful and enchanting world.
+After a 12-hour flight, we were plunged into a peaceful and enchanting world.
 A fresh coconut and a jasmine necklace as a sign of welcome, and we are escorted to our room in a Kerala-style house.

 You can recognise everyone by their colour: the patients have a burgundy cotton bathrobe, the female therapists wear a blue sari and the male therapists wear trousers and a sand shirt.

 Two doctors, one young and one more experienced, see each patient.
 Until recently, this ancestral knowledge was passed on orally in Sanskrit, from master to pupil.
 Today, aspiring doctors follow a curriculum that teaches them medical knowledge, how to cultivate and recognise plants and, of course, the principles of Ayurveda, the oldest medicine in the world (Ayurveda means the science of life; Ayur: life, Veda: science).
-In India, six years of study after the baccalaureate, followed by two years of internship, and at least two more years of practice are required before being declared an Ayurvedic doctor.
+In India, six years of study after the baccalaureate, followed by two years of internship, and at least two more years of practice are necessary before being declared an Ayurvedic doctor.
 It should be noted that some practitioners also hold degrees in 'conventional' medicine.

 Determining the Prakruti